2016 HSC Rules and Procedures guide

 - at least four subjects.

-* Satisfactory completion of English Studies fulfils English requirements for the HSC.
-The course counts towards the six units of Board Developed Courses required for the award of the HSC.
+* Satisfactory completion of English Studies fulfils English requirements and counts towards the six units of Board Developed Courses required for the award of the Higher School Certificate.
 English Studies does not meet the UAC requirement of two units of English for the calculation of an ATAR.

 2.2 Completion of HSC: All My Own Work program